hackclub/hackclub/workshops/geometric_pattern/README.md

 Since the max values of RGB are 255, 255, 255 (which makes white), any values above that will be white.
 The `draw()` function executes so many times per second that you can't see the color change progression.

-We can have color progression while keeping the values below 255 by modding each of these by 255 with the `%` operator.
+We can have color progression while keeping the values below 255 by modding each of these by 255.
+"Modding a by b" means that we divide a by b, and take the remainder.
+For example, 5mod2 gives us 1, because 5 divided by 2 has a remainder of 1.
+This arithmetic operation is available to us in JavaScript with the `%` operator.

 Let's change our incrementation code to incorporate this:

 ```js
 rVal = (rVal - 1)%255;